Note:

 contributes to the potential? - True

 Each component has a name, some parameters, and a type.
-Currently, dynamite only supports this exact combination of component types, i.e.
+Currently, DYNAMITE only supports this exact combination of component types:

-In the future, we want to support other components, and more flexible combinations of components.
+In the future, we plan to support other components, and more flexible combinations of components.

 settings -> io_settings -> input_directory